sinergi/php-browser-detector/README.md

 $browser = new Browser();

-//You can also provide a userAgent string if you don't wish to detec the current browser
+//You can also provide a userAgent string if you don't wish to detect the current browser
 //$browser = new Browser("Mozilla/5.0 (Windows NT 10.0; WOW64; rv:40.0) Gecko/20100101 Firefox/40.0");

 if ($browser->getName() === Browser::IE && $browser->getVersion() < 11) {